vmware/container-service-extension/docs/KNOWN_ISSUES.md

 >vcd cse ovdc enable [ovdc name] -k 'native' -o [Org Name]
 ```
 ---
-### Re-registering 2.6.0 GA CSE UI plugin with vCD doens't work properly
+### Re-registering 2.6.0 GA CSE UI plugin with VCD doens't work properly
-If the beta version of CSE UI plugin is already registered with vCD, trying to
+If the beta version of CSE UI plugin is already registered with VCD, trying to
-upgrade it via `cse` cli or vCD UI will fail.
+upgrade it via `cse` cli or VCD UI will fail.
 Right now, the only way to update
 the UI plugin is to deregister/delete it and then re-install using the new
 zip file.